Sunday, 31 May 2009

 Today as forecast, Rhyl basked in sunshine and high temperatures.
 Plenty of people on the prom, kids kicking around in the paddling pool, families on the beach.
 Everyone seemed to be having a good time and there was a lot of colour.

 New banners adorned lamp posts all along the seafront (see above).
 The banners are designed by Lynda Waggett of the RhylCreate design/craft consortium.
-Using the town’s real name ‘Y Rhyl’ seems
+Using the town’s real name ‘Y Rhyl’ is a good idea.

 l